Aakashsedha/aws_project1/README.md

 2. Create a new analysis and connect to the Athena data source.
 3. Build visualizations and dashboards based on your Athena queries.

-## Repository Contents

-- `scripts/`: Contains scripts for setting up and running various parts of the pipeline.
-- `templates/`: CloudFormation templates for setting up AWS resources.
-- `docs/`: Documentation and guides for the project.

 ## Contributing